 While the out-of-the-box sound profile is flat and accurate, it also has a few sound enhancement features to let you somewhat fine-tune the sound.
 Unfortunately, it doesn't have a full dedicated EQ, but you can adjust the subwoofer level in case you're worried about bothering your neighbors.
 While you can use Bluetooth to connect to your phone or other mobile devices, unfortunately, this soundbar doesn't support music playback over Wi-Fi, so your range may be somewhat limited.

 The bar feels decently well-made but is covered in a fabric mesh that may get ripped or dirty over time, though it looks slightly more premium than some other budget soundbars.
 Overall, this soundbar provides a good price-to-performance ratio for enjoying your movies or music, and its neutral and well-balanced sound profile should please most people.
-On the other hand, if you'd like a bit of a better bass performance and don't mind paying a little extra for it, check out the more recent 2019 Yamaha YAS-209, which also now features Alexa built-in and Wi-Fi compatibility.
+On the other hand, if you'd like a bit better bass performance and don't mind paying a little extra for it, check out the more recent 2019 Yamaha YAS-209, which also now features Alexa built-in and Wi-Fi compatibility.